eagle-io/docs/source/topics/nodes/types.rst

 |

 |icon-point-number-range-control| Number Control Parameter
 	Number Control Parameters are similar to Number Parameters however the value can be controlled by the user.
-Historic data represents the user control operations, not the associated Data Source value.
+Historic data represents the user control operations.

 |